friendica/red/doc/To-Do-Code.md

 * Integrate the "open site" list with the register page

-* "mixed content warning" redirector so that if your server is https (as it should be) so are all your embedded content and media links

 * Write more webpage layouts

 * Write more webpage widgets